-In 2013, the Program promoted a teacher training workshop entitled "Curriculum and Cultural Diversity: attendance and absences at school" offered at schools attended by children, youth and adults of the Tembé-Tenetehara indigenous community to 30 resident teachers of the Jeju Village and Areal, located in Santa Maria do Pará.
-The motivation came from the indigenous community itself, which in 2009 requested, through the leader Almir Vital da Silva, advice and technical support from teachers and students of the Program.
-From this, the research group Cidade, Aldeia & Patrimônio, led by Profa.
-Dr. Jane F. Beltrão, set up a research project that was sponsored by CNPq through the Universal Announcement in 2012.
+In 2013, the Program promoted a teacher training workshop entitled "Curriculum and Cultural Diversity: attendance and absences at school" offered at schools attended by children, adolescents and adults of the Tembé-Tenetehara indigenous community to 30 resident teachers of the Jeju and Areal Village, located in Santa Maria do Pará.
+The motivation came from the indigenous community itself, which in 2009, requested, through the leader Almir Vital da Silva, advice and technical support from professores and students of the Program.
+From this, the research group Cidade, Aldeia & Patrimônio, led by Professor Jane F. Beltrão, set up a research project that was sponsored by CNPq through the Universal Notice in 2012.
 The project also had a partnership with the Ford Foundation.
-In the year 2014, several other actions were carried out, such as the elaboration of didactic material for use in schools.
+In the year 2014, several other actions were taken, such as the elaboration of didactic material for use in schools.
 The main innovation of the project was the interlocution with indigenous peoples in symmetrical perspective.
 Professor Assis da Costa Oliveira (Campus de Altamira) and student Edimar Antonio Fernandes were involved.

-Considering that the National Curricular Guidelines for the Education of Ethnic-Racial Relations and for the Teaching of Afro-Brazilian and African History and Culture, point out the need for the creation and dissemination of technical material that contributes to the implementation of Law 10639/03, since 2011, this extension project coordinated by Prof. Dr. Hilton P. Silva, has already circulated through several schools in the interior and the capital and public galleries, being visited by more than 2500 people.
+Considering that the National Curricular Guidelines for the Education of Ethnic-Racial Relations and for the Teaching of Afro-Brazilian and African History and Culture, it has been pointed out the need for the creation and dissemination of technical material that contributes to the implementation of Law 10639/03 since 2011.
+This extension project coordinated by Professor Hilton P. Silva has already circulated through several schools in the countryside and the capital and public galleries, being visited by more than 2500 people.
 The multimedia exhibition featuring photographs, videos, music and objects of African and quilombola origin, brings a reflective anthropological experience on ethnic-racial diversity, a culture of peace and tolerance, and appreciation of African and Afro-Brazilian corporeity and culture, contributing to create dynamic ways of implementing the spirit of the Law in schools.
 The exhibition was developed in partnership with COPPIR / SEDUC-PA and Casa Brasil-África of UFPA.
-A sample of the exhibition's photos is available at: http://www.copirseduc.blogspot.com/
+A sample of the photos of the exhibition is available at: http://www.copirseduc.blogspot.com/